Federation Council (Russia): Officers and members

 As set in Article 101 of the Russian Constitution, the Federation Council "shall elect among its deputies the chairman of the Council."
 Some of the Chairman's official duties include presiding over sessions, formulating and introducing draft agendas, issuing orders and consulting with the Council's various committees, acting as the Council's official representative in the Federal Assembly, and signing resolutions to be forwarded to the president or the State Duma.

 The current chairwoman is Valentina Matviyenko.

-Senators can retain membership in their respective parties.
-However, they are asked not to bring party factionalism to the floor itself.
-Since the reforms of 2000, the Council has enjoyed a significantly close relationship with the Kremlin, helping to pass key legislation the Kremlin desires.

 According to Article 98, all the members of the Council enjoy immunity from arrest, detainment, and searches.
-In 2007 the law regarding the Federation Council was amended, and now a senator must have resided for at least ten years in the territory being represented.
+The law regarding the Federation Council has been amended multiple times to introduce and modify a residency requirement.
+Currently, a senator must have continuously resided in the territory they represent for at least five years immediately preceding their nomination, or for a total of twenty years, although there are exemptions for certain federal officials, diplomats, and military personnel.

 The Federal Law defines the status of members of the Federation Council: "On Status of Members of the Council of Federation and Status of Deputy of the State Duma of the Federal Assembly of the Russian Federation".

-Presidium
+Council of the Chamber

-The presidium consists of a chairman, four deputy chairmen, and a general secretary.
+The steering body of the chamber is the Council of the Chamber (Совет палаты), which consists of the chairman, first deputy chairmen, deputy chairmen, and the chairmen of the Council's committees.

 Political affiliation

-Unlike the State Duma, with its division of parties and leaders, in 2002 parliamentary groups were forbidden, following Mironov's election to the chairmanship and the parliamentary procedures to disband all political factions, though the senators are affiliated with some major Russian political parties.
+Unlike the State Duma, with its division of parties and leaders, in 2002 parliamentary groups were forbidden following Mironov's election to the chairmanship, disbanding all political factions.
+By law, senators represent their regions and are officially non-partisan.
+However, many senators maintain membership or affiliation with major Russian political parties, most notably United Russia.
+Since the reforms of 2000, the Council has enjoyed a significantly close relationship with the Kremlin, helping to pass key legislation the Kremlin desires.